periph/gohci/CONFIG.md

     recent version.
   - See [official instructions](https://golang.org/doc/install#install) for
     help.
+- Create a `gohci` standard account (optional).
 - Setup `$PATH` to include `~/go/bin`
 - Install git.
-- Install `gohci`.
+- Install `gohci-worker`.
 - Create the directory `gohci`.
-- Set up the system to run `gohci` automatically and update it every day via [`systemd/setup.sh`](systemd/setup.sh) .
+- Set up the system to run `gohci-worker` automatically and update it every day via [`systemd/setup.sh`](systemd/setup.sh) .

 Overall it looks like this: